-The Joint and Survivor Option has two benefits.
-The Joint Benefit provides you with a reduced monthly benefit for your lifetime.
-At your death, the Survivor Benefit provides your spouse with a lifetime monthly benefit that is 50% of the amount you were receiving.
+The Joint and Survivor Option has two benefits to choose from - the 50% Joint and Survivor Option and the 75% Joint and Survivor Option.
+Both benefit elections provide you with a reduced monthly benefit for your lifetime.
+At your death, the Survivor Benefit provides your spouse with a lifetime monthly benefit that is 50% or 75% of the amount you were receiving.

-When you choose the Joint and Survivor Option, you are really electing the Joint and Survivor Annuity Benefit, which is discussed below.
+When you choose the Joint and Survivor Option, you are really electing the Joint and Survivor Annuity Benefit, which is discussed on the next page.
 This option is available to you if the balance of your Individual Account is more than \$5,000.